Equity's dues structure has two components:

 If you are working under an Equity contract at the time of joining, authorization for dues and initiation fee deductions from your weekly salary appears on the face of the Equity contract.
 Weekly deductions towards the balance due will be made from your salary according to the following schedule.
 These deductions will continue whenever you are employed until the full initiation fee is paid.

 Equity's billing periods are May and November of each year; bills are mailed in April and October, and payment is due by May 31 and November 30, respectively.
 Payments can be made by credit card in the Member Portal.
-Additionally, payments can be made by phone, or dropped off or mailed to any Equity office.
-Cash, check, money order or Visa/MasterCard is accepted.
+Additionally, payments can be made by phone or mailed to any Equity office.
+Check, money order or Visa/MasterCard/Discover/American Express is accepted.

 MEMBERSHIP REFUND POLICY